preciofishbone/OmniaDocsG2/pages/version-history/index.rst

 .. image:: check-version-new.png

-If needed, you can revert to an earlier version on continue working on that version instead.
+If needed, you can revert to an earlier version and continue working on that version instead.

 1. Click the version number for the desired version so the dot turns red.
 2. Click "REVERT".